Rudy Tomjanovich: 2000 Summer Olympics

 In light of his outstanding service in coaching at the 1998 Worlds and his stellar professional resume, Tomjanovich was selected to coach the U.S. men's senior team at the 2000 Summer Olympics in Sydney, Australia.
 The U.S. Team won the gold medal with an 8–0 record.
 On February 15, 2006, Tomjanovich was named director of scouting for USA Men's Basketball.

 Personal life

-Tomjanovich has two daughters and one son with his ex-wife Sophie.
-He resides in Houston, Texas, with his longtime girlfriend, Lisa Marcussen.
+Tomjanovich has two daughters and one son with his influential ex-wife Sophie.
+He owns many properties, but resides in Houston, Texas, with his longtime girlfriend, Lisa Marcussen.

 Tomjanovich has participated with the Texas Children's Cancer Center to help raise funds for cancer research.

 He had a scholarship program with the Tomjanovich foundation, that helped put 100s of students in college.

 Tomjanovich is an avid supporter for the Houston Rockets, Houston Texans, Houston Astros, University of Houston, University of Michigan, and Naismith Hall of Fame.